Little Mo Mitchell: Storylines

 Little Mo first arrived on Albert Square on 18 September 2000, along with her family: father Charlie (Derek Martin), grandmother Big Mo (Laila Morse) and sisters Lynne (Elaine Lordan), Kat (Jessie Wallace) and Zoe (Michelle Ryan), although Zoe is later revealed to be Kat's secret daughter following a family argument.
 They are also accompanied by Lynne's boyfriend Garry Hobbs (Ricky Groves) and later joined by Little Mo's estranged husband Trevor Morgan (Alex Ferns), a handyman who surprises Little Mo with his arrival just days before they celebrate Christmas that year.
-It soon becomes clear that their marriage was previously troubled, due to Trevor being physically and mentally abusive towards her as a result of his servere mood swings and violent temper.
+It soon becomes clear that their marriage had previously been troubled, due to Trevor being physically and mentally abusive towards her as a result of his severe mood swings and violent temper.
 This is further evident when Little Mo tries to leave her husband, but he deceives her into staying with him and proceeds to isolates his wife from her family – who despise Trevor due to his abusive nature.
 She always forgives him and even agrees to start a family.
 However, when he rapes her after she buys a hat to wear to Lynne's wedding which he has forbidden her from attending, she realizes she cannot bring a child into such an environment and goes back on the contraceptive pill.
 She finally leaves Trevor when she discovers he had deleted a message from Zoe, who has run away from home.
 Eventually, Little Mo attacks Trevor, hitting him with an iron when he attacks her.
 She goes home thinking he is dead, but when she and her sisters return to the scene, he is gone.
 Little Mo is prosecuted and found guilty of attempted murder but is released after Trevor does a deal with the Slaters: he will not give evidence against Little Mo, if Kat does not press charges against him for assaulting her.

 After Little Mo moves out and has to divorce Trevor, he terrorises her and takes her and Sean, his son with Donna Andrews (Paula Jennings), hostage in the Slater home, which catches fire.
 Fireman Tom Banks (Colm Ó Maonlaí) saves Little Mo and Sean.
 He goes back for Trevor but the fire explodes a can of petrol.
 Tom and Trevor die in the explosion, ending his reign of terror.

 Billy Mitchell (Perry Fenwick) and Little Mo bond over their respective abusive pasts.
 They become friends while Little Mo is married to Trevor and start dating after she is released from prison.
 Billy reveals his feelings during Trevor's trial when Mo admits that part of her reason for staying with Trevor was that he was the only man who ever noticed her that way.
 Trevor does his best to wreck things but Billy proposes by spelling out "MARRY ME" in alphabet macaroni and she accepts.
 After Trevor's comeuppance demise, the pair marry on Christmas Day 2002.